Frequently asked questions

 There is a process for each programme and as you move through each stage the team will be in touch with regular updates.

-If you are successful for one of the highly coveted spots on our programmes, you’ll receive a verbal offer after the assessment centre, followed by a formal online offer.
+If you are successful for one of the highly coveted spots on our programmes, you’ll receive a verbal offer, followed by a formal online offer.

-We accept applications from all students, however you must be eligible to work in New Zealand or be eligible to apply for a post study visa.
+We accept applications from all students; however you must be eligible to work in full time employment in New Zealand during the graduate or internship programme dates or be eligible to apply for a post study visa.

 For more information on this please visit the New Zealand Immigration website.